SarahW0/Restaurant-Reviews-Stage1/README.md

 ## App Features

---Responsive web design
+  * Responsive web design
---Accessible for screen readers
+  * Accessible for screen readers
---All pages stored in browser cache to create a seamless offline experience --A message will pop up when the service worker is updated (works fine in chrome and firefox but not in edge.
+  * All pages stored in browser cache to create a seamless offline experience
+  * A message will pop up when the service worker is updated (works fine in chrome and firefox but not in edge.
 Any advice is welcomed)

 ## Browser Version